pure-water/dxr-raytracing/README.md

 This is my version of the DXR inherited from here. https://landelare.github.io/2023/02/18/dxr-tutorial.html

 This code is a comprehensive example of a DirectX Raytracing (DXR) application using DirectX 12 (D3D12).
 It covers the entire workflow of a basic DXR application, including window creation, device initialization, resource management, and rendering.
-Here's an overview of the key parts:
+Here's an overview of the key parts of the code:

 <h2> Window Creation and Main Loop: </h2>